 Every year gamers are given a wide variety of awesome titles to play, maybe too many.
 It’s not uncommon for us to miss out on a truly great game every once in a while because we are so preoccupied with another.
 With that in mind, I decided to share the hidden gems that I feel didn’t get the love they deserved, or aren’t treated as the classics they should be.
 These are my most underrated games of all time:

 Kratos is probably who comes to mind when most people think of the angriest video game character ever, but he’s got nothing on Asura.
-This rage-fueled deity’s power allows players of this interactive anime to fight other gods (one of whom might be the biggest video game boss ever) just like Kratos, but that’s only a small part of it.
-Asura’s Wrath also features absolutely mind-blowing battles against entire fleets of angelic spacecraft, primordial monsters, and (in the DLC finale) the creator of the universe itself.
+This rage-fueled deity’s power allow players of this interactive anime to fight other gods – one of whom might be the biggest video game boss ever – just like Kratos, but that’s only a small part of it.
+Asura’s Wrath also features absolutely mind-blowing battles against entire fleets of angelic spacecraft, primordial monsters, and, in the DLC finale, the creator of the universe and cosmos itself.
 It plays more like a series of quicktime events than an actual game, but nothing is more epic than Asura’s Wrath.

 Dead Space 3

-The Dead Space series follows a similar pattern to the first few entries of the Alien film franchise: The first is a pure science-fiction horror masterpiece, the second adds a bit of gun-toting action into the mix for an arguably better sequel, and the third is drastically underrated because it deviates so far from the original.
+The Dead Space series follows a similar pattern to the original three entries of the Alien film franchise: The first is a pure science-fiction horror masterpiece, the second adds a bit of gun-toting action into the mix for an arguably better sequel, and the third is drastically underrated because it deviates so far from the original.
 Dead Space 3 isn’t as scary as the first two, but is a terrific action game with a great co-op campaign, and closes the book on one of gaming’s greatest trilogies.

 Well, until EA released another chapter that ended on a cliffhanger…

 Star Wars Battlefront II